akshatrajsaxena/Inferaread-LLMBot/README.md

 ## Hallucination Prevention
 The system implements several techniques to prevent hallucinations:

-1. **Strict Context Grounding**: Responses are based only on retrieved document chunks
+1. **Strict Context Grounding**: Responses are based only on retrieved document chunks.
-2. **Low Temperature**: Temperature set to 0.1 for more deterministic outputs
+2. **Low Temperature**: Temperature set to 0.1 for more deterministic outputs and negligible randomness.
-3. **Explicit Instructions**: Clear prompts instructing the model to stay within context
+3. **Explicit Instructions**: Clear prompts instructing the model to stay within context.
-4. **Source Validation**: Shows number of sources used for each answer
+4. **Source Validation**: Shows number of sources used for each answer.
 5. **Fallback Responses**: Clear messaging when information isn't found in the document